The Project

 My Scouting journey started years ago as a Cub Scout in Pack 50, earning belt loops and adventure pins one at a time and crossing over with my Arrow of Light — the highest award in Cub Scouting.
 Those early years taught me the values I still carry: to be helpful, trustworthy, and to leave things better than I found them.

 Today I'm a Life Scout in Troop 686, part of the Crossroads of America Council.
-The Eagle Scout service project is the final big step on the trail to Eagle, Scouting's highest rank — and I'm proud that mine gets to help the animals at the Tipton Humane Society.
+The Eagle Scout service project is the final big step on the trail to Eagle, Scouting's highest rank — and I'm proud that mine gets to help the animals at the Humane Society of Tipton County.

 Your donation helps turn this plan into sturdy shelves the shelter will use every day.